MiclAnglz/eCommerceSite/README.md

 Technologies for Web Applications

-<strong>Task: </strong>Build a ficticious e commerce website using Javascript , css3, html5, PHP and
-MySQL for the database.
-The site features include:
+<strong>Task: </strong>Create a fictional e-commerce website utilizing JavaScript, CSS3, HTML5, PHP, and MySQL database.
+The website is intended to incorporate the following functionalities:

-• Register new users into the MySQL database.
+Enable user registration and store new user information within the MySQL database.

-• A secure login for existing users.
+Implement a secure login mechanism for existing users.

-• A shopping cart for users to add items.
-The user is able to add items regardless if they are logged in or browsing.
-The program only allows a user to checkout once logged in.
+Develop a user-friendly shopping cart system enabling users to add items.
+Regardless of whether users are logged in or browsing, they can add items to their cart.
+However, the system permits checkout only for logged-in users.

-• Form validation for "login", "register" and "add to cart" pages.
+Incorporate robust form validation for key pages like "login," "register," and "add to cart."

-<strong>Once logged in the program will:</strong>

-  - display users' details
+Upon successful login, the program is designed to:

+Display detailed information about the logged-in user.
-  - update user details in the database
+Facilitate the updating of user details directly within the database.

-  - display order history of all the total items bought per order id and date for the user logged in.
+Present a comprehensive order history, including total items purchased per order ID and the corresponding purchase date, for the logged-in user.

   <strong>Additional Features:</strong>